Fault-Tolerant Neural Networks from Biological Error Correction Codes: Introduction

-To formalize the analog biological setting of computation, we adopt the framework of artificial neural networks~\cite{McCulloch1943}, which are universal approximators of continuous functions~\cite{Hornik_1989} and have experienced wide success in applications resembling cognitive tasks~\cite{lecun2015deep}.
-The resilience of artificial neural networks to errors has been limited primarily to demonstrations of robustness to weight perturbations or other noise, and hardware fault tolerance in neuromorphic computing~\cite{105414,7967193,8806938,Sequin,Neti,Ruckert_1989}, without considering biologically-motivated noise or addressing the formal notion of fault tolerance analogous to digital fault tolerance defined above.
+To formalize the analog setting of computation, we adopt the framework of artificial neural networks~\cite{mcculloch1943a-logical}, which are universal approximators of continuous functions~\cite{hornik1989multilayer} and have experienced wide success in applications resembling cognitive tasks~\cite{lecun2015deep}.
+The resilience of artificial neural networks to errors has been limited primarily to demonstrations of robustness to weight perturbations or other noise, and hardware fault-tolerance in neuromorphic computing~\cite{neti1992maximally,mhamdi2017when,liu2019a-fault-tolerant,sequin1990fault,neti1992maximally,ruckert1989fault-tolerance}, without considering biologically-motivated noise nor addressing the formal notion of fault-tolerance analogous to digital fault-tolerance defined above.

+We will ultimately prove the following result by using grid-code-based error-correcting mechanisms to achieve fault-tolerant neural computation: \begin{quote} \textbf{Neural Network Fault-Tolerance.} A Boolean formula of \(N\) (error-free) gates can be simulated by a neural network with probability of error at most \(\epsilon\) using only faulty neurons.
+Each synapse entering a neuron fails with probability \(p\); the output of each neuron is subject to additive Gaussian noise with mean zero and standard deviation \(\sigma\); a neuron admits at most a fixed number of synapses.
+There exist nonzero thresholds \(p_0\) and \(\sigma_0\) such that if \(p < p_0\) and \(\sigma < \sigma_0\), simulating the formula requires \(\mathcal{O}(N \text{polylog}(N/\epsilon))\) faulty neurons. \end{quote} In the spirit of previous fault-tolerance results \cite{von-neumann1956probabilistic,evans1998on-the-maximum,evans2003on-the-maximum}, the core of our proof is the construction of a logical neuron from a configuration of noisy physical neurons.

+An outline of this work is as follows.
+In \cref{sec:digital-ft}, we first provide a brief review of digital fault-tolerance and then demonstrate how this construction may be adapted to design neural networks that are robust against synaptic failure.
+This is followed by the design of a neuron that is robust to additive Gaussian noise by encoding data in the grid code in \cref{sec:logical-neuron}; here we also demonstrate how error correction and computation may be achieved using a noisy neural network.
+We then showcase our fault-tolerant construction by designing a reliable circuit using our logical neuron subject to both modes of noise in \cref{sec:demonstration-of-computation}, thereby proving our statement of neural network fault-tolerance.
+Finally, we provide some concluding remarks including a discussion of the biological plausibility of our assumptions in \cref{sec:conclusion}.